BodhiOng/Calculator-ReactJS/README.md

 # Calculator

-This is a simple and responsive calculator built with HTML, CSS, Bootstrap, Javascript, and React.js that performs basic arithmetic operations.
+This is a simple and responsive calculator that performs basic arithmetic operations.

 ## Features